pecigonzalo/Oh-My-Posh/README.md

 ```
 $env:USERPROFILE\.powershellrc.ps1
 ```
-Open it with your prefered editor and change as you want, keep in mind some functionality is still WIP but dont hesistate on repoting any issue you have.
+Open it with your prefered editor and change as you want, keep in mind some functionality is still WIP but don't hesitate on reporting any issue you have.